Skip to content

 2. Copy the resource pack directory or zip file to plugins/Nova/resource_pack/base_packs/.

-3. Regenerate the resource pack using /nova resourcePack create.
+3. Regenerate the resource pack using /nova resourcePack build.

 You can add as many base packs as you want.